TrueBlocks/trueblocks-core/docs/content/sdks/introduction.md

 server case, the code must read the data from the RPC (or the local binary cache), turn it into a JSON string, and send it to the TypeScript or Python SDK.

-In the GoLang SDK, the data is in memory ready for use directly from disc.
-No strinification.
+In the GoLang SDK, the data is in memory ready for use directly from disk.
+No stringification.
 This makes the GoLang SDK as fast as it can possibly be.

-The two API-releated SDKs are the [TypeScript SDK](/sdks/typescript-sdk/) and the [Python SDK](/sdks/python-sdk/).
+The two API-related SDKs are the [TypeScript SDK](/sdks/typescript-sdk/) and the [Python SDK](/sdks/python-sdk/).

 The GoLang SDKs is here [GoLang SDK](/sdks/go-sdk/).